Suwannee River EcoLodge & Okefenokee National Wildlife Refuge

 The Eco-Lodge: The Eco-Lodge is located in Fargo, GA, just north of the Suwannee River, and is managed by the fine folks at the Stephen C. Foster State Park.
 The Eco-Lodge is a conference center with a commercial kitchen, meeting room and 10 cottages each in a beautiful, natural, private location.
 There will be no other guests at the Eco-Lodge besides us!

 Check-in will begin at 3:30 p.m. at Suwannee River Eco-Lodge in Fargo, GA.
 In the past, guests will have had to rush to make it into the Okefenokee Wildlife Refuge and Georgia State Park before the gates closed at 11:00 p.m. - this will no longer be an issue!

 Learn more about the Georgia Conservancy's long history of working to protect the Okefenokee Wilderness

 - A Saturday paddle on Minnie’s Lake Run and a hike and tour of historic Billy's Island

 - A Sunday paddle on the Suwannee River Narrows to the Suwanne River Sill

 - Family-friendly activities designed for all ages

 - Fishing (but bring own tackle, gear and license)

 - And much more!

-Weekend Trip Prices: Price includes two evening meals, a guided tour through the Okefenokee and Suwannee Narrows, dinners, complementary gear bank access and live music.
+Price includes: two evening meals, a guided tour through the Okefenokee and Suwannee Narrows, dinners, complementary gear bank access and live music.